Welcome to Reception September 2021 to July 2022

-A very warm welcome from the Early Years Team – Ms Pemberton our Class teacher, Mrs Gymer our Nursery Nurse and Mrs Steff our Learning Support Assistant.
+A very warm welcome from the Early Years Team – Mrs Carey our Class teacher, Mrs Gymer our Nursery Nurse, Mrs Lopez and Mrs Steff our Learning Support Assistants.

 This is the year that your child becomes ‘school-ready’; developing their independence, confidence, resilience and curiosity.
 It’s an exciting time, for children and parents, as their school career begins.